-A student may appeal the decision of the Senior Director of Residence Life and Housing to the Vice President of Student Development.
+A student may appeal the decision of the Director of Residence Life and Housing to the Vice President for Student Development.
 The appeal must be received in writing within five (5) days of the original decision.
-The decision of the Vice President of Student Development is final.
+The decision of the Vice President for Student Success is final.